MuhiminOsim/Traffic-Speed-Violation-Detection-System/README.md

-# Traffic-Speed-Violation-Detection-System

-The main objective of this project is to prevent traffic speed violation with an automated detecting system.
+The main objective of this project is to prevent traffic speed violations with an automated detecting system.
 The main concerns of this system project are given below:

-- To recognize texts from real time video while driving
+- To recognize texts from real-time video while driving with the help of Google ML kit
-- To build algorithm for detecting traffic speed limit from recognized texts
+- To build an algorithm for detecting traffic the speed limit from recognized texts
-- To measure current speed of vehicle using GPS
+- To measure the current speed of the vehicle using GPS
-- To compare between current and maximum speed of that particular area
+- To compare between the current and maximum speed of that particular area
-- To give warning and necessary information if current speed exceeds maximum speed
+- To give warning and necessary information if current speed exceeds the maximum speed